-We have been appointed as auditor under sections 151 of the Charities Act 2011 and report in accordance with regulations made under this Act.
+We have been appointed as auditor under the Companies Act 2006 and report in accordance with regulations made under that Act.
 We conducted our audit in accordance with International Standards on Auditing (UK) (ISAs (UK)) and applicable law.
-Our responsibilities under those standards are further described in the 'Auditor's responsibilities for the audit of the financial statements' section of our report.
-We are independent of the group and parent charity in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the FRC's Ethical Standard, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+Our responsibilities under those standards are further described in the 'Auditor's responsibilities for the audit of the financial statements section' of our report.
+We are independent of the charitable company in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the FRC's Ethical Standard, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.